joshua-decoder/joshua-decoder.github.com/5.0/tutorial.md

 directory named `tok/`, which contains pre-tokenized and normalized versions of the data.
 This was done because the normalization scripts provided with Joshua is written in scripting languages that often have problems properly handling UTF-8 character sets.
-We will be using these tokenized versions, and preventing the pipeline from retokenizing using the `--no-prepare-data` flag.
+We will be using these tokenized versions, and preventing the pipeline from retokenizing using the `--no-prepare` flag.

 In `$INDIAN/bn-en/tok`, you should see the following files: